-Magnetic resonance imaging (MRI) is a technique that uses a magnetic field and radio waves to create detailed images of the organs and tissues within your body.
+Magnetic resonance imaging (MRI) is a medical imaging technique that uses a magnetic field and computer-generated radio waves to create detailed images of the organs and tissues in your body.

 Most MRI machines are large, tube-shaped magnets.
-When you lie inside an MRI machine, the magnetic field temporarily realigns hydrogen atoms in your body.
-Radio waves cause these aligned atoms to produce very faint signals, which are used to create cross-sectional MRI images — like slices in a loaf of bread.
+When you lie inside an MRI machine, the magnetic field temporarily realigns water molecules in your body.
+Radio waves cause these aligned atoms to produce faint signals, which are used to create cross-sectional MRI images — like slices in a loaf of bread.

-The MRI machine can also be used to produce 3-D images that may be viewed from many different angles.
+The MRI machine can also produce 3D images that can be viewed from different angles.

 Why it's done